 UNH Graduate School Events and Resources

 The Graduate School organizes a semester-long Dissertation/Thesis Writing Retreat for all graduate students who are currently working on their dissertation/thesis.
 The purpose of the retreat is to provide you with protected time and writing resources in a supportive environment so that you could advance towards the completion of your work.
-The writing sessions take place one Friday afternoon a month (1-4pm) and one Saturday a month (10am-3pm).
+The writing sessions typically take place one Friday afternoon a month (1-4pm) and one Saturday a month (10am-3pm).
 The Dissertation/ Thesis Retreat is for anyone at any stage of dissertation writing (beginning, middle, finishing).
 Even if you finished your dissertation/thesis but still have a revision to do and plan to do it this semester you are welcome to register.
 Resources are made available to help you plan, write, and revise your dissertation/thesis.
 Helpful information can also be found in the Thesis and Dissertation Manual.
-You can register for the retreat at this link.

 The annual January Term Graduate Winter Writing Retreat offers students a time and place to work on their dissertations, publications, theses and fellowship applications.
 Multiple community members, including faculty and the Writing Center provide on-site support and resources.
 Participants are given free lunch and refreshments as well.
 Registration typically opens in November each year.